How to Build a Resume for College Applications

 • SAT/ACT scores

 Don’t be concerned if you only have information for a few of these areas.
-This list will help you cover areas that might be worth brainstorming for your college resume.
-Also, don’t worry at this stage whether the information you’re generating is well organized or even relevant to your college application — we’ll get to that in Step 2.
-For now, just jot everything down as it occurs to you.
-The only rule is that it must be things you’re generally proud of having done, achieved, or participated in.
+Also, it’s not yet crucial whether the information you’re generating is well organized or even relevant to your college application — we’ll get to that in Step 2.
+For now, just write everything down as it occurs to you.
+The only rule is that each detail must be something you’re generally proud of having done or participated in.

-As you complete this first stage, here are some pointers and parameters to keep in mind:
+As you complete this step, keep the following tips in mind:

 Tip!

-• Try restricting yourself to only brainstorming in “I” statements, as in “I earned an A in Calculus.
-I participated in spring track all four years of high school.
+• Restrict yourself to “I” statements, as in “I earned an A in Calculus.
+I did spring track all four years of high school.
 I was a server at Domino’s last summer.
-I helped my restaurant place #3 in the region for customer service….”
-This writing method forces you to stay focused on what you’ve done and achieved rather than possibly going off on tangents about other people and events that wouldn’t fit in your final resume.
+I helped my restaurant place No. 3 in the region for customer service….”
+This writing method forces you to focus on what you’ve done and achieved rather than possibly going off on tangents about other people and events that wouldn’t fit in your final resume.

-• The college resume is a great way to capture information you otherwise couldn’t fit anywhere else in your application.
-Particularly if you’re filling out the online Common Application, you’ll run into strict character limits that may keep you from giving as much detail as you’d like about a particular school or life area.
-So try and use your resume brainstorming to fill what would otherwise be an information gap in your overall application.
+• The college resume is a great place for information you can’t fit elsewhere in your application.
+In particular, if you’re filling out the online Common Application, strict character limits may keep you from giving as much detail as you’d like about a certain topic.
+So use your resume brainstorming to fill what would otherwise be an information gap in your overall application.

-Once you’re done brainstorming, you should have compiled a list of (unorganized) details about yourself that you feel good about.
-Of course, this isn’t a resume, but it is the best possible foundation for one.
-Your next step is to go through and delete any details that don’t relate to your college application.
+Once you’re done brainstorming, prepare a list of (unorganized) details about yourself that you feel good about.
+This isn’t a resume, but it is the best possible foundation for one.
+Next, go through and delete any details that don’t relate to your college application.

-This may seem a little daunting at first, but you can make it simple by reviewing just one item at a time, always asking yourself the same yes-or-no question: “Does this overlap with the types of things I’d be doing as a student at this particular college?”
-If your answer is No or Probably Not, delete that detail (or at least move it to a different document for the time being — perhaps it’ll make the cut on your application for another college).
+Review one item at a time, always asking yourself the same yes-or-no question: “Does this overlap with the types of things I’d like to do as a student at this college?”
+If your answer is no or probably not, delete that detail.
+Or at least move it to a different document for now — maybe it’ll make the cut on your application for another college.

 To help find the right answer for each item you review, take cues from what you know about the school.
-Refer to their website, brochures, notes from the campus tour, or any other information you’ve gathered that reminds you what the school is known for and what you’re most drawn to.
-For example, say you brainstormed a lot of details about your participation in high school track and the race times you achieved, but the college in question doesn’t have a track program (or it does, but you just aren’t planning on continuing at the college level).
-You can pare back your high school track experience on your resume to just the basics since it wouldn’t factor into your attending this college.
-On the other hand, if you’re proud of doing track because it helped you gain a strong sense of dedication and collaboration that aligns with the college’s stated values, this can be useful to point out on your resume.
+Refer to their website, brochures, notes from the campus tour, or any other information that reminds you what the school is known for and what you’re most drawn to.
+For example, say you brainstormed many details about high school track and the race times you achieved.
+But the college in question doesn’t have a track program (or it does, but you don’t plan to join).
+You can pare back your high school track experience on your resume to the basics since it wouldn’t factor heavily into your attending this college.
+On the other hand, if you’re proud of doing track because it helped you gain a strong sense of collaboration that aligns with the college’s values, consider featuring this on your resume.

-In all cases, remember that your resume isn’t meant to be a comprehensive overview of you or your life experience.
-Instead, it’s meant to focus on only those aspects of your experience that will matter to a college admissions officer in determining whether you’d be a strong addition to their campus community.
-Try to view your brainstorming notes through that person’s eyes, and you’ll gain the best insight into what details you can safely leave off your college resume.
+In all cases, remember your resume isn’t meant to be a comprehensive overview of your life experience.
+Instead, it’s designed to focus on those parts of your experience that help a college admissions officer see you’d be a strong addition to their campus community.
+View your brainstorming notes through that person’s eyes, and you’ll gain the best insight into what details you can safely leave out.

-Group the remaining information into section categories (refer to the above list if that helps).
+Group your remaining information into section categories (refer to the list in Step 1 if that helps).
 Then you’re ready to plug them into a template and finalize your resume.
-A few pointers on this last stage of the process:
+Keep these pointers in mind:

-• If you took the brainstorming approach of writing in “I” statements, in many cases, you could simply remove the pronoun “I” and any articles (“a,” “an,” “the”) that appear later in the sentence, and that will give you the “tight writing” style expected on resumes.
+• If you brainstormed in “I” statements, in many cases, you could simply remove the pronoun “I,” and any articles (“a,” “an,” “the”) that appear later in the sentence.
+That will give you the desired “tight writing” style for resumes.

 • Put your resume sections in order of their relevance to your college application.
-Completing Step 2 above should help you quickly know which sections are generally most and least relevant.
-But know that in virtually all college applications, the most relevant part of your experience so far will be your high school education, so that should probably go first.
+Completing Step 2 above should help you quickly determine which sections are generally most relevant.
+But know that in virtually all college applications, the most important area will be your high school education, so that should probably go first.

-• For any broader statements you’ve written about your general strengths and qualities, plan on using those as the basis for a profile paragraph at the top of your resume.
-Including a summary is a great resume strategy for any career stage or transition since it lets you call the reader’s attention first and foremost to your top strengths and most relevant experiences.
+• Use any broader statements you’ve written about your general strengths and qualities as the basis for a profile summary at the top of your resume.
+Including a profile is a great strategy for any career stage or transition.
+It lets you call the reader’s attention first and foremost to your top strengths and experiences.

 After completing these three steps, you’ll have a compelling resume that showcases all — and only — the details that can help you get into college and thrive there.
 What’s more, it will give you a solid idea of how you can build an effective, focused resume for the many career opportunities to come.